rusakov92/js-hash-router/README.md

 Router.start();
 ```

 This must be at the bottom after all added paths and coonfig settings.
-Now on hash change event the router will respons with a page.
+Now on hash change event the router will response with a page.

 ### To add variables: